dttocs/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to GRUB_CMDLINE_LINUX parameter.
 This is used to enable SRIOV feature in kernel.

-The following parameter is used for Tune-d profile activation on the Smart NIC enabled Computes:
+The following parameter is used for Tune-d profile activation on the VRS Offload enabled Computes:

 ::